Mazda MX-30 Review 2025: Price, specs & boot space

 "Like a lot of electric cars, used Mazda MX-30 values have plummeted quite dramatically.
 That means, if you're not fussed about driving a brand new car, you can grab a bargain on the used market."

-Despite being just a few years old, early examples of the Mazda MX-30 are now dropping below £15,000 - that's less than half the price of a new one.
+Despite being just a few years old, early examples of the Mazda MX-30 are now down to £10,500 - that's around a third the price of a new one.
 For this kind of money, a used Mazda MX-30 makes a great urban runaround - it's certainly more interesting than, say, a used Vauxhall Corsa Electric.

 Trim levels and standard equipment